vamsaty/Compiler-de-RUBY/README.md

 # Compiler-de-RUBY
-A simple compiler for RUBY, handles two constructs - when and do/while
+A simple compiler for RUBY, handles two constructs - when do/while